jmbegley82/iodine/README.md

     - Pass all built-in tests
     - valgrind memcheck and helgrind should be as clean as possible

-# Current Tasks (as of 2020/08/02):
+# Current Tasks (as of 2020/08/10):
 - Comments are lacking in System, Screen and TexCache
 - Reduce number of valgrind complains on OpenBSD (back burner, may be due to libpthread?)
-- Container base class for objects which will contain multiple Atoms (needs more testing)
-- A class for the storage/retrieval of variables (needs more testing)
 - Determine how best to approach a layered screen system
     - One approach is to give each on-screen entity's class a layer index, since Atma's layered system eventually evolved to have objects in different layers interacting anyway
     - There's the Atma method, which separated layers into distinct collections of objects, and had the advantages of easy implementation of a menu overlay on top of scrolling/repeating/tiled/different-resolution/etc. backgrounds
 - The dreaded collision detection/handling mechanisms
-- Classes/structs for single animation cels, collections of cels (animations), collections of animations (needs testing)
+- Classes/structs for single animation cels, collections of cels (animations), collections of animations (needs more testing)
+- Fine, try to replace Array with a linked list and see if it's more performant

 # Scripting language (name tbd)
 Future objects which will accept text commands should a) adhere to the existing examples and b) be detailed below.
 VarSet